-Vietnamese speakers have emigrated all around the world, and nearly half of all overseas Vietnamese have settled in the United States.
+Vietnamese speakers have emigrated all around the world.
+Nearly half of all overseas Vietnamese have settled in the United States, including our Vietnamese instructor, Hanh Nguyen from Cần Thơ, Vietnam.
 Vietnamese Americans are the fourth largest Asian American ethnic group in the country.
 Over five million tourists have visited Vietnam in the past year.
-Join us today in connecting with Vietnamese people and culture!

 Why Study Vietnamese?